Officers: Barb Balok, Co-Chair & Kathy Baldwin, Co-Chair

 If you are a family with children, they will enjoy story telling with the Easter bunny, craft shows and three Christmas trees in December, one of which is theirs to decorate with ornaments made at the clubhouse.
 For information about renting the clubhouse, see the Clubhouse Committee page, otherwise, the scheduling of Community Social events and dates of parties is listed on the calendar at the clubhouse, or may be obtained from the office staff.

-Officers: Joel Lutz, Chairman - Diane Pittaway, Co-Chairman - Sharon Smith, Secretary
+Officers: Joel Lutz, Chairman - Diane Pittaway, Co-Chairman - Janice Howard, Secretary

 Board Liaisons: Guy Balok & Michael Baynes